mchalain/app_skeleton/README.md

-# datalogic-dmc
+# project name

-This project creates tools to communicate with DataLogic Data Matrix Reader.
+This project is just a skeleton for new C application.

 ## Getting started